-A structure that on June 17, 2008 was legally nonconforming because of its location

-- casualty may be replaced or repaired within the special flood hazard area subject to the following: - 25 following: - 26 (1) If there is a site on the property outside the special flood hazard area that will

-- 29 (2) If the legal nonconforming structure was located within the flood fringe and there is no - 30 other site on the property that will accommodate a structure of the same gross floor - 31 area, the structure may be repaired or replaced in the flood fringe.
-The repaired or - 32 replacement structure must not exceed the gross floor area or the footprint of the legal - nonconforming structure and the footprint must be sized to minimize flood hazard.
+- A structure that on June 17, 2008 was legally nonconforming because of its location - within a special flood hazard area, and that is substantially damaged by flood, fire or other - casualty may be replaced or repaired within the special flood hazard area subject to the - 25 following: - 26 (1) If there is a site on the property outside the special flood hazard area that will - 27 accommodate a structure of the same gross floor area as the legal nonconforming - 28 structure, the structure shall not be repaired or replaced within the special flood hazard area. - 29 (2) If the legal nonconforming structure was located within the flood fringe and there is no - 30 other site on the property that will accommodate a structure of the same gross floor - 31 area, the structure may be repaired or replaced in the flood fringe.
+The repaired or - 32 replacement structure must not exceed the gross floor area or the footprint of the legal - 33 nonconforming structure and the footprint must be sized to minimize flood hazard.

-1 (3) If the legal nonconforming structure was located in the floodway but there is a site

-2 on the property outside the floodway that will accommodate a structure of the same gross

-- floor area as the legal nonconforming structure, the structure must not be repaired or replaced within - the floodway.
-The footprint of the replacement structure must be sized to minimize flood hazard and must not exceed the gross floor area or the footprint of the legal nonconforming structure; - 6 (4) If the legal nonconforming structure was located within the floodway, and there is no - 7 other site on the property that will accommodate a structure of the same gross - 8 floor area, the structure may be repaired or replaced in the floodway.
-The repaired or - 9 replacement structure must not exceed the gross floor area or the footprint of the legal - 10 nonconforming structure and the footprint must be sized to minimize flood hazard;

-(5) A structure that is repaired or replaced within the special flood hazard area shall comply with all applicable FEMA requirements and all provisions of this Section 14-8.3 that are more stringent than FEMA requirements;

-(6) A structure that is repaired or replaced in accordance with this Subsection 14-8.3(G) shall not require a waiver to be constructed in a special flood hazard area; provided that any necessary variance to other requirements of Chapter 14, including setbacks and terrain management, is granted; and

-(7) As a condition of construction permit issuance for a replacement structure, any remaining portion of the legal nonconforming structure in the special flood hazard area shall be demolished or removed.
+- 1 (3) If the legal nonconforming structure was located in the floodway but there is a site - 2 on the property outside the floodway that will accommodate a structure of the same gross - 3 floor area as the legal nonconforming structure, the structure must not be repaired or replaced within - 4 the floodway.
+The footprint of the replacement structure must be sized to minimize flood hazard - 5 and must not exceed the gross floor area or the footprint of the legal nonconforming structure; - 6 (4) If the legal nonconforming structure was located within the floodway, and there is no - 7 other site on the property that will accommodate a structure of the same gross - 8 floor area, the structure may be repaired or replaced in the floodway.
+The repaired or - 9 replacement structure must not exceed the gross floor area or the footprint of the legal - 10 nonconforming structure and the footprint must be sized to minimize flood hazard; - 11 (5) A structure that is repaired or replaced within the special flood hazard area shall comply - with all applicable FEMA requirements and all provisions of this Section 14-8.3 that are more - stringent than FEMA requirements; - 14 (6) A structure that is repaired or replaced in accordance with this Subsection 14-8.3(G) shall - not require a waiver to be constructed in a special flood hazard area; provided that any necessary - variance to other requirements of Chapter 14, including setbacks and terrain management, is - 17 granted; and - 18 (7) As a condition of construction permit issuance for a replacement structure, any remaining - 19 portion of the legal nonconforming structure in the special flood hazard area shall be demolished - 20 or removed.

-21 (H) Amendment to FIRM
+(H) Amendment to FIRM